Chinese Latin American cuisine: Cuba

 Chinese Cuban cuisine stems from the earliest migration of Chinese migrants to Cuba in the mid-1800s.
 Due to a labor shortage, close to 125,000 indentured or contract Chinese laborers arrived in Cuba between 1847 and 1874.
 The laborers or coolies were almost exclusively male, and most worked on sugar plantations alongside enslaved Africans.
 Tens of thousands of Chinese who survived indenture and remained on the island during the 1870s and 1880s now had more physical, occupational, and even social mobility.
 They joined gangs of agricultural laborers, grew vegetables in the countryside, peddled goods, and worked as artisans or at unskilled jobs in town.

 Core aspects of Cuban and Chinese food are similar in their use of white meats such as pork and starches such as rice.
 The Cuban-Chinese cuisine itself is the cultivation of the food culture of both countries within one restaurant.
 The Chinese aspect brings dishes such as fried rice, chow mein or shrimp with black bean sauce, while the Cuban aspect brings dishes such as ropa vieja or platanos maduros.
 Both have ingredients that help distinguish their dishes.
-In Chinese cooking vegetables such bok choy, amaranth or broccoli play a big role in the development of popular Chinese dishes such as a stir fry.
+In Chinese cooking vegetables such as bok choy, amaranth or broccoli play a big role in the development of popular Chinese dishes such as a stir fry.
 The Chinese style of cooking also relies a lot on oils, sauces and vinegars; including the most commonly known soy sauce as well as others such as rice vinegar, sesame oil and oyster sauce.
 The Cuban style uses spices such as garlic, cumin, oregano, bay leaf and cilantro, while also using vegetables like onions, bell peppers and tomatoes.

 One of the oldest and largest Chinatowns is located in Havana, known as Barrio chino de La Habana.
 Most Chinese merchant communities were forced to relocate after the Cuban Revolution.